 We have prepared a list of the most Frequently Asked Questions (FAQs) about the company, our accommodation and tenancy terms and conditions.

 The FAQs will also be useful for current tenants although our Tenancy Guide, available on the Tenant Portal, is more comprehensive.

 What do we need to do when our group has chosen our property?

-In order to reserve a property at least one member of the group must come to the agency to complete the online application and pay the reservation fee of £200.
-This payment will be credited as the security deposit for that tenant once the tenancy agreement has been signed by all members of the group.
+In order to reserve a property at least one member of the group must complete the online application and pay the Reservation Fee of £200.
+The £200 payment will be converted to the Security Deposit for that tenant once the Tenancy Agreement has been signed by all members of the group.
 It may be necessary to pay all Reservation Fees (Deposits) upfront if an extended time is requested to sign the Tenancy Agreement and complete all the formalities.

 What does my group have to do to complete the tenancy application process?

 What is a Security Deposit?

 All tenants are required to pay a £200 security deposit at the point they sign the Tenancy.
 Your deposit covers damage, breakages, rent arrears and administration charges if there has been a breach of tenancy.
 The deposit is returned at the end of the tenancy.

 Is my deposit protected?